techiediaries/techiediaries/_posts/2017/2017-12-16-django-graphql-tutorial.md

 pip install virtualenvwrapper
 ```

-Let's start by creating a new virtual and isolated environment for our project dependencies and then install the required packages including django.
+Let's start by creating a new virtual and isolated environment for our project dependencies and then install the required packages including Django 3.

 Head over to your terminal in Linux/Mac or command prompt in Windows then run the following: